e4drcf/focus-vue/README.md

 npm install
 ```
 ## Configuration

-`
-To set the credentials in .env file like the following
+Set the credentials in `/backend/.env` file like the following
 ```
 LOGIN = somelogin
 PASSWORD = somepassword